rollator3000/Further_Education/Die_komplette_SQL Masterclass_Vom_Anfänger_zum_Profi/Course-Notes.md

 # COMPLETE SQL-MASTERCLASS

-Notes to the Online-Course 'Die komplette SQL Masterclass: Vom Anfänger zum Profi' - https://www.udemy.com/course/sql-komplett/learn/lecture/17350952?start=0#overview
+Notes to the Online-Course 'Die komplette SQL Masterclass: Vom Anfänger zum Profi' - https://www.udemy.com/course/sql-komplett/

 ## (1) Introduction
-This course covers the two databank-systems 'MySQL' & 'PostgreSQL' - both are commonly used frameworks that only have smaller differences.
+This course covers the two databank-systems 'MySQL' & 'PostgreSQL' - both are commonly used frameworks with only small differences.
 - MySQL:
 	- Less Features than PostgreSQL
 	- often part of WebHosters

 - PostgreSQL:
 	- more features than MySQL
 	- ideal for complex queries

 There is SQL-Tool available online: https://downloads.codingcoursestv.eu/043%20-%20sql/online-sql/dist/index.html

-Exemplary Query:

-		SELECT id, creator, title, downloads    # -> Columns we need FROM books 								# -> DataSource with corresponding columns WHERE creator = 'Niemann, August'       # -> Condition applied to the selected data
+**Exemplary Query:**
+Select the columns "id", "creator", "title" & "downloads" from the table "books" where "creator" equals ''Niemann, August'.

+		SELECT "id", "creator", "title", "downloads"
+		FROM books
+		WHERE creator = 'Niemann, August'

 ## (2) Installation of PostgreSQL
 As MySQL doesn't work on MacOS, I've only set-up PostgreSQL. <br/>